Cubbeard History, Family Crest & Coats of Arms

 The name Cubbeard is of Anglo-Saxon origin and came from the personal name Jacob.
 The surname Cubbeard is derived from Cob, which is a pet form of the name Jacob, and is supplemented by the common diminutive suffix -et.
 Some experts state that the surname Cubbeard is a nickname derived from the Old English word cubit, which means elbow.
 One expert is dumbfounded: "I cannot explain the somewhat common and well-known surname, unless it be a diminutive or corruption of a personal name. "

 The surname Cubbeard was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Early History of the Cubbeard family

-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cubbeard research.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbeard History in all our PDF Extended History products and printed products wherever possible.

 Cubbeard Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cubbeard include Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubbeard family (pre 1700)